sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

 <!-- more -->

 When you pull the `sequenceiq/ambari` image first it will take a couple of minutes (for me it was 4 minutes).
-Meanwhile you have sterted the download lets explain all those parameters.
+Meanwhile you have started and running the download let's explain all those parameters.

-## 1. container: ambari-server and ambari-agent
+## First container: ambari-server and ambari-agent

-Lets break down the parameters of the first container:
+Let's break down the parameters of the first container:
 ```
 docker run -d -p 8080 -h amb0.mycorp.kom --name ambari-singlenode sequenceiq/ambari --tag ambari-server=true
 ```